Understanding Color Grading vs Color Correction

 Color Correction Workflow

-1. Normalize your footage:
+- Normalize your footage:

 start by normalizing your footage as much as possible.
 This means ensuring that your video’s exposure and color balance are as close to neutral as they can be.
-Correct any exposure issues and eliminate unwanted color casts for a solid foundation.
+Correct any exposure issues and eliminate unwanted color casts for a solid foundation. - Saturation enhancement

 in the second step, focus on enhancing the saturation of your footage.
 This ensures that your colors pop and come to life.
-Adjust the saturation to strike the right balance, making your visuals more vibrant and engaging.
+Adjust the saturation to strike the right balance, making your visuals more vibrant and engaging. - Optimize brightness and contrast

 after dealing with saturation, it’s time to optimize brightness and contrast.
 Achieving the perfect balance between shadows and highlights enhances the overall visual appeal of your video.
-Adjust these settings for a dynamic and captivating look.
+Adjust these settings for a dynamic and captivating look. - Set your new white balance

 white balance is critical in ensuring your colors appear accurate and natural.
 Adjust the white balance settings to eliminate any unwanted color tints, making sure whites appear truly white.
-This step adds a professional touch to your footage.
+This step adds a professional touch to your footage. - Skin tone perfection

 lastly, double-check your skin tones.
 It’s essential to ensure that skin tones look natural and flattering.
 Correct any inconsistencies to create a polished, professional finish.